Tiwariji-07/wm-rn-storybook10/components/WmProgressCircle/docs/overview.md

 # Overview

-The progress-circle component is a visual indicator that displays progress or completion status in a circular format.
-This component is commonly used in mobile applications to show loading states, task completion percentages, goal achievements, or any metric that benefits from a radial visualization.
-It provides users with an immediate visual understanding of progress through an intuitive circular design that clearly communicates how much of a process or goal has been completed.
+The **Progress Circle** widget is a visual component designed to display the progress or completion status of tasks in mobile applications.
+It provides an intuitive circular representation that shows how much work has been completed relative to a total amount, making it ideal for indicating loading states, task completion, or any measurable progress.

-The component offers flexible configuration options to accommodate various use cases, from simple loading indicators to complex data visualizations with detailed labeling and accessibility features.
+This component can operate in two modes: determinate (showing specific progress between defined minimum and maximum values) or indeterminate (showing ongoing activity without specific completion metrics).
+The circular design is particularly effective in mobile interfaces where screen real estate is valuable.

 ## Features

-- **Flexible Value Range** - Supports custom minimum and maximum values through `minvalue` and `maxvalue` props for versatile data representation
+- **Multiple Visual States**: Support for different types including default, success, info, warning, and error states
-- **Multiple Display Types** - Configurable `type` property to customize the visual appearance and behavior of the progress circle
+- **Customizable Value Range**: Configurable minimum and maximum values to suit different use cases
-- **Rich Content Support** - Includes `title` and `subtitle` properties for descriptive text and context
+- **Flexible Caption Display**: Options for showing progress information inside the circle or hiding it completely
-- **Customizable Caption Layout** - `captionplacement` option to control the positioning of accompanying text and labels
+- **Accessibility Support**: Built-in accessibility features with customizable labels and roles
-- **Accessibility Compliance** - Built-in accessibility features with `accessibilitylabel` and `accessibilityrole` for screen reader compatibility
+- **Touch Interaction**: Complete touch event support including tap, double-tap, and long-tap gestures
-- **Data-Driven Updates** - Real-time progress updates through the `datavalue` property
+- **Responsive Design**: Device-specific visibility controls and responsive behavior
-- **Unique Identification** - Support for custom `id` assignment for easy component referencing and styling
+- **Theming Support**: Multiple style classes for different visual appearances